 When we think of strength, our first thought may be someone who goes to the gym, or we may think of someone we know who has gone through a series of hard times and still holds on to their faith.
 In paul’s second prayer for the church at Ephesus, he focuses on the Christian’s source of strength.

-Ephesians 3:14-21 ESV “For this reason I bow my knees before the Father, 15 from whom every family in heaven and on earth is named, 16 that according to the riches of his glory he may grant you to be strengthened with power through his Spirit in your inner being, 17 so that Christ may dwell in your hearts through faith—that you, being rooted and grounded in love, 18 may have strength to comprehend with all the saints what is the breadth and length and height and depth, 19 and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God.
-20 Now to him who is able to do far more abundantly than all that we ask or think, according to the power at work within us, 21 to him be glory in the church and in Christ Jesus throughout all generations, forever and ever.
+Ephesians 3:14-21 LSB “For this reason I bow my knees before the Father,15 from whom every family in heaven and on earth is named,16 that He would give you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner man,17 so that Christ may dwell in your hearts through faith; and that you, being firmly rooted and grounded in love,18 may be able to comprehend with all the saints what is the breadth and length and height and depth,19 and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fullness of God.20 Now to Him who is able to do far more abundantly beyond all that we ask or understand, according to the power that works within us,21 to Him be the glory in the church and in Christ Jesus to all generations forever and ever.
 Amen.”

 Ephesians chapter three, verse twenty, is probably one of the most quoted verses from the Bible.
 Still, the context surrounding the verse may change our application; right before Paul says, “now unto Him who is able to do abundantly more,” he says we need to be filled with the fulness of God.
 Paul’s entire letter is profoundly practical, yet it is surrounded by doctrine.
 Paul instructed Timothy to watch his life and doctrine.
 While that is a pastoral letter, it is good advice for all of us.
 We can only know God in His fullness through reading, knowing, and understanding the Scripture.

-Proverbs 3:5-6 is another often quoted portion of Scripture, “Trust in the Lord with all your heart, and do not lean on your own understanding.
-6 In all your ways acknowledge him, and he will make straight your paths.”
+Proverbs 3:5-6 is another often quoted portion of Scripture, “Trust in Yahweh with all your heart And do not lean on your own understanding.6 In all your ways acknowledge Him, And He will make your paths straight.
+(LSB).
 We can only trust God if we know Him.
 It’s easy to lean on our understanding, and it’s our default position to trust in our ability.

-Think of all that Paul went through; the beatings, imprisonments, shipwrecked, and run out of countless towns; how did he get through all that?
+Think of all that Paul went through; the beatings, imprisonments, shipwrecks, and running out of countless towns; how did he get through all that?
 He relied on the strength that he wrote to the Ephesians about.